-1. Energy Efficiency Rating A+++ is the most efficient, and D is the least efficient and D is the least efficient, based on the product's energy consumption.
+1. Energy Efficiency Rating A+++ is the most efficient, and D is the least efficient. based on the product's energy consumption.

-2. Annual Energy Consumption The annual energy
+2. Annual Energy Consumption

-consumption (in kWh per year) for each product is calculated using specific EU-defined criteria.
+The annual energy consumption (in kWh per year) for each product is calculated using specific EU-defined criteria.
 Here, for tumble dryers, the figure is calculated based on the standard cotton program at full and half load.

-3. Product-specific information

-You'll also find images showing extra data related to the product, such as capacity, water consumption and noise levels.
+3. Product-specific information You'll also find images showing extra data related to the product, such as capacity, water consumption and noise levels.